 What is the best area to stay in Nashville?

-The best area in Nashville for most travelers is somewhere near Downtown, but any of the neighborhoods that surround Downtown are fine, too.
-The Gulch, Music Row, and SoBro are all fine options, with loads of different hotels and places to stay, from luxury hotels to cozy boutique hotels.
+The best area in Nashville for most travelers is somewhere near Downtown, but any neighborhoods surrounding Downtown are fine, too.
+The Gulch, Music Row, and SoBro are fine options, with many different hotels and places to stay, from luxury hotels to cozy boutique hotels.

 How did Nashville become Music City?